 Improving our method & data

 Improving our data and calculation methods is crucial for us to track the actions we take to reduce our emissions.
-For example, using our current calculation model the investments we are making to decarbonise our fabric production suppliers are not represented.
-We expect to change this during 2023, which will be reported in our Sustainability Disclosure in 2024.

-Whenever we make a change to our methods or data-sources, we update our base-year data to reflect it.
+Whenever we make a change to our methods or data sources, we update our base-year data to reflect it.
 We never claim these changes as emission reductions and they will not affect our 2030 and 2040 targets.

 CDP submissions